Vonda Covington, Family Law Attorney

 “God bless you and your family for all the time and hassles! … You are a wonderfully strong, compassionate person.”
 Dawn

 Vonda is a parent.
 Vonda’s son, Zander, is now a young adult.
 When Zander was nine years old, Vonda and Zander’s father, Ron, were divorced.
 During the process that led up to a final divorce, Vonda and Ron made developing a co-parent relationship beyond that of husband and wife a priority.
 While Zander was growing up, they worked together successfully as co-parents, and were able to provide stability for Zander even through the changes occurred after their divorce.
-Zander has reported that both his mom and his dad are much happier now that they no longer live together, and he was much happier after the divorce as well.
-Zander has moved into college housing.
-Vonda’s family now consists of her husband, Terry, and their dogs, Roxie and Hagrid.
+Zander has reported that both his mom and his dad were much happier once they no longer lived together, and he was much happier after the divorce as well.
+Zander has moved into his own apartment.
+He is now working for Vonda as her legal assistant.
+Vonda’s family now consists of her husband, Terry, and their dogs, Roxy and Hagrid.

 Vonda grew up just outside Washington, DC.
 Her parents separated when Vonda was nine years old, and divorced three years later on the grounds of separation.
 Divorces were not granted in Maryland at the time without grounds.
 Vonda remembers the tension in her home before her parents divorced and her relief when they separated.